scorelab/fact-bounty/README.md

 `sudo service mongod start`

-Use two terminals, one for fact-bounty-server and the other fot fact-bounty-client.
+Use two terminals, one for fact-bounty-server and the other for fact-bounty-client.

 start the npm server in both directories. use,